Bank of England sees Bitcoin fraud risk, deflation danger

 Around 60 percent of Bitcoin trading is against the Chinese yuan, 32 percent is against the dollar and 3 percent against the euro, the BoE said.

-The central bank did see promise in some of the technology underlying Bitcoin’s decentralized payments system, which could be more robust than electronic systems that rely on a handful of banks verifying transactions.
+The central bank did see promise in some of the technology underlying Bitcoin’s decentralised payments system, which could be more robust than electronic systems that rely on a handful of banks verifying transactions.

 However, this hinged on digital currencies finding a way to retain enough users, known as “miners”, to independently verify transactions while keeping transaction costs low enough to compete with banks.